812 Naval Air Squadron: Fairey Barracuda

-No. 812 Squadron was reformed on 1 June 1944 at RNAS Stretton (HMS Blackcap) and equipped with the Fairey Barracuda.
-After short spells at RNAS Ballyhalbert (HMS Corncrake), Northern Ireland, and RAF Heathfield (HMS Wagtail), Scotland, the squadron embarked on in February 1945, along with 1850 Squadron, flying the Vought F4U Corsair, to form the 13th Carrier Air Group.
+812 Squadron was reformed on 1 June 1944 at RNAS Stretton (HMS Blackcap), Cheshire and was equipped with Fairey Barracuda, a carrier-borne torpedo and dive bomber aircraft.
+After short spells at RNAS Ballyhalbert (HMS Corncrake), Northern Ireland, and RAF Heathfield (HMS Wagtail), Ayrshire, Scotland, the squadron embarked in the Colossus-class light aircraft carrier in February 1945, along with 1850 Squadron, which flew Vought Corsair fighter aircraft, to form the 13th Carrier Air Group (13 CAG).
 Returning to the Mediterranean, 13 CAG were based at HMS Falcon at Hal Far, Malta, and flew exercises over Sicily.
 After the German surrender on 8 May 1945, the group were assigned to serve with the British Pacific Fleet.